villevaara/blast_ecco/code/work/README.md

 ## binary files are now in in ncbi-blast-2.5.0+-src/c++/ReleaseMT/bin
 ```

-looks like you might have to run ./configure with --without-boost

 The software expects BLAST binaries to be in PATH.
 This can be done by:
 ```
 export PATH="/path/to/ncbi-blast-2.5.0+-src/c++/ReleaseMT/bin:$PATH"